ai-aksoyoglu/ai-aksoyoglu/README.md

 - 🔭 I’m currently working on SPICED Academy projects in Berlin, Germany.
 - 🌱 I’m currently learning - how to build an Artificial Neural Network recognizing handwritten digits from the MNIST dataset.
 - 💬 Ask me about - the best place in town for baklava ✨
-- ⚡ My current goal - beat my husband at German Scrabble, at least once 😊
+- ⚡ My current goal - win a game of German Scrabble, at least once 😊

 __Projects done in collaboration:__ [Customer Behavior in a Supermarket](https://github.com/lenaromanenko/markov_simulation)